Lab: Dynamic Typing

 If you have a lot of unit tests, this is too much labor.
 Instead, write a universal test runner method named run_tests that accepts an arbitrary class as its only parameter, creates an instance of the class, queries the instance for its test methods, and runs each test method on the instance by calling send.
 You can get a list of all methods using reflection.
 Define run_tests at the top level, not inside any class.
 Add more test_ methods to MathTester and ensure that they are run by run_tests.

 A similar test runner is built into the JUnit testing framework for Java.
-When you're in Eclipse or IntelliJ and run a class with methods annotated with @Test, the runner finds these methods using reflection and calls them.
+When you're in Eclipse or IDEA and run a class that has methods annotated with @Test, the runner finds these methods using reflection and calls them.

 Submit